zacw-243L/Project-Pico-W-for-NYP-robotics-CCA/README.md

   <br>

-#### Cerdit to Christopher Barnatt for providing all the Python code above
+#### Credit to Christopher Barnatt for providing all the Python code above
 <br>

-# once you have done all of the above ...
+# Once you have done all of the above ...
 <br>
 you should have a working robot that looks like this...
 <br>